hazelcast/hazelcast-reference-manual/src/QueryCriteriaAPI.md

 ***RELATED INFORMATION***

-*Please see the <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/query/Predicates.java" target="_blank">
+*Please see the <a href="http://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/query/Predicates.html">
-Predicates class</a> for all predicates provided.*
+Predicates Javadoc</a> for all predicates provided.*

 #### Combining Predicates with AND, OR, NOT